UoB-COMSM0166/2025-group-16/README.md

 ### 3.7 Process

-Our team collaborated through a structured software development workflow:
+Our team collaborated through a structured software development workflow.

 #### 3.7.1 Code Collaboration & Roles

 All code is hosted on GitHub, and we use Pull Requests (PRs) for every change — direct pushes to the main branch are not allowed.
-See our Git workflow diagram:
+This process is illustrated in our GitHub workflow diagram below.

 ```mermaid
 graph LR